HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Important

-• Ensure that the state token is short-lived and verifiably unique to your user
+• Ensure that the state token is short-lived and verifiably unique to your user.

 • Set the Referrer-Policy: no-referrer HTTP header, which prevents sensitive information leaking to websites that your website links to.
 For more information about cross-site request forgery and calculating a state parameter, refer to Cross-site Request Forgery.